 6. Results of fish value chain analyses

 Fish is very popular in the national and regional markets, but due to overfishing and the construction of dams, the production of capture fisheries had clearly reached the limit of the production capacity.
 Most are to be gained by solving the huge losses in processing (smoking and drying), by introducing better processing methods.
 These need to be aimed at the largest producers, nomadic fishermen instead of sedentary fishermen, which are the regular beneficiaries of development programs but only responsible for a small part of the production.

 Fish farming was developing rapidly close to urban markets and seemed an easier area of intervention.
 However, IMARES felt a study was needed to assess the availability of ingredients for fish feed.

 If indeed there was a scarcity, the consortium felt the question needs to be asked: if you have limited ingredients for fish or animal feed, where can you get the most protein for human consumption?

-After the initial research, The Netherlands Embassy gathered a number of additional research questions, and asked SENSE and IMARES to conduct a more detailed analyses of past projects in the onion, meat and fish value chains, an animal and fish feed study, and an institutional analyses of the semi and public organisations active in the value chains.
+After the initial research, The Netherlands Embassy gathered a number of additional research questions and asked SENSE and IMARES to conduct a more detailed analysis of past projects in the onion, meat and fish value chains, an animal and fish feed study, and an institutional analysis of the semi and public organizations active in the value chains.

-The analyses of past projects and institutions was done based on interviews with these organisations, beneficiaries of their programs and other chain actors.
+The analyses of past projects and institutions were done based on interviews with these organizations, beneficiaries of their programs and other chain actors.
 This led to a number of interesting conclusions, such as: